1975 Major League Baseball postseason: Pittsburgh Pirates vs. Cincinnati Reds

 This was the third postseason meeting in the history of the Pirates-Reds rivalry (1970, 1972).
-The Reds swept the Pirates to advance to the World Series for the third time in five years (in the process denying a rematch of the 1903 World Series between the Pirates and Red Sox).
+The Reds swept the Pirates to advance to the World Series for the third time in five years (in the process denying a rematch of the 1903 World Series between the Pirates and Red Sox (who were then known as the Boston Americans)).

 This series was not close - Don Gullett pitched a complete game as the Reds blew out the Pirates in Game 1, and Fred Norman and Rawly Eastwick held the Pirates' offense to just one run scored in Game 2 as the Reds went up 2–0 in the series headed to Pittsburgh.
 In Game 3, the Pirates held a 2–1 lead after seven innings, until Pete Rose hit a two-run home run in the top of the eighth to put the Reds ahead for good, effectively securing the pennant.
-Game 3 was the first game of the NLCS played at night.
+Game 3 was the first NLCS game played at night.

-The Reds returned to the NLCS the next year, where they swept the Philadelphia Phillies en route to a second straight World Series title.
+The Reds returned to the NLCS the next year, and swept the Philadelphia Phillies en route to repeating as World Series champions.

-The Pirates would exact revenge on the Reds in the NLCS in 1979, and went on to win the World Series over the Baltimore Orioles in seven games.
+The Pirates and Reds would meet again in the NLCS in 1979 and 1990, with the Pirates winning the former in a sweep and the Reds winning the latter in six games, with both teams going on to win their most recent championships.